Zoot Money's Big Roll Band

-In Michael Moorcock's The Final Programme, the protagonist, Jeremiah 'Jerry' Cornelius, shows a great liking for Zoot Money's Big Roll Band.
-In the opening pages, "Zoot's Suite" (sic: Spotify has the title as "Zoot's Suit") is the very first piece of music referenced in the novel.

 History

 1961–1963

 In autumn 1961 Zoot Money formed the first version of the Big Roll Band with himself as vocalist, Roger Collis on lead guitar, pianist Al Kirtley (later of Trendsetters Limited), bassist Mike "Monty" Montgomery and drummer Johnny Hammond.
 The name 'Big Roll Band' derived from Money mis-hearing the phrase "big old band" from the third verse of Chuck Berry's "Johnny B. Goode".
 Their first public performance was on 12 November 1961 at Bournemouth's Downstairs Club.
 In 1962 drummer Pete Brookes replaced Hammond at the same time as bassist Johnny King replaced Montgomery and tenor sax player Kevin Drake joined the band.
 Kirtley left shortly afterwards, Money taking over on organ.

 In late 1963/early 1964 Money established what became the best-known version of the band with bassist Paul Williams (who also sang), guitarist Andy Summers (then Somers, later of the Police, who had played with Money in the Don Robb Band), saxophonists Nick Newall and Clive Burrows (Burrows and Williams had played together in the Wes Minster Five), and Colin Allen on drums.
 Burrows left in autumn of 1965, going on to play with Geno Washington & the Ram Jam Band and the Alan Price Set.
 He was replaced by Johnny Almond.